Membership Inference Attacks Against Temporally Correlated Data in Deep Reinforcement Learning: Results and Discussion

 \subsection{The Impact of $T_{\mbox{ max}}$}

 We test the performance of attack classifiers against the target model for different values of $T_{\mbox{ max}}$ in a set of experiments.
 As the environment is unvarying, the value of $T_{\mbox{ max}}$ remains unchanged throughout each experiment.
-Our observations presented in Figure \ref{fig:metrics} show that as $T_{\mbox{ max}}$ increases, the performance of the attack classifiers in both individual and collective modes improves.
-Since MCC utilizes all four values in the confusion matrix, it provides a more reliable and robust measure compared to the other metrics (Table \ref{tbl:Hopper_table}).
-Our results show consistent improvement of MCC across different values of $T_{\max}$ in both Hopper-v2 and Half Cheetah-v2 environments, which is consistent with the changes in ACC.
+Our observations presented in Figure \ref{fig:metrics} show that as $T_{\mbox{ max}}$ increases, the accuracy ACC of the attack classifiers in inferring the training data points in both individual and collective modes improves.
+Moreover, our results show consistent improvement of MCC as a function of $T_{\max}$ in all three environments Hopper-v2, Half Cheetah-v2, and Ant-v2, which is consistent with the changes in ACC.
+Note that as MCC utilizes all four values in the confusion matrix, it provides a more reliable and robust measure compared to the other metrics (for additional results and comparison, refer to the tables provided in the Appendix).

 Maximum trajectory length $T_{\mbox{ max}}$ plays a significant role in the performance of deep RL models.
-Figure \ref{fig:mujoco-tasks} illustrates the learning curves for the deep RL agent in Hopper-v2 (Figure \ref{fig:mujoco-tasks}(a)) and HalfCheetah-v2 (Figure \ref{fig:mujoco-tasks}(b)) for different values of $T_{\mbox{ max}}$.
-The deep RL policy is evaluated every $5000$ time steps for the total number of $1000000$ steps.
+Figure \ref{fig:mujoco-tasks} illustrates the learning curves for the deep RL model in Hopper-v2 (Figure \ref{fig:mujoco-tasks}(a)), HalfCheetah-v2 (Figure \ref{fig:mujoco-tasks}(b)), and Ant-v2 (Figure \ref{fig:mujoco-tasks}(c)) for different values of $T_{\mbox{ max}}$.
 The plots show that as $T_{\mbox{ max}}$ increases, the deep RL policy presents a consistently improved behaviour.
-As RL policy is the function that maps the visited states to the selected actions, a closer deep RL policy to the optimal policy corresponds to a more predictable relationship between the training and the output trajectories.
-We argue that this feature of deep RL policies contributes to the vulnerability of deep RL models that are trained on larger values of $T_{\mbox{ max}}$.
+As RL policy is a function that maps the visited states to the selected actions, a closer deep RL policy to the optimal policy corresponds to a more predictable relationship between the training and the output trajectories.
+We argue that this feature of deep RL policies contributes to the higher level of vulnerability of the deep RL models that are trained with larger values of $T_{\mbox{ max}}$.